Territorial evolution of Switzerland: Old Swiss Confederacy

 Switzerland, a multilingual federation of 26 cantons whose origins lie in a defensive alliance of alpine valleys around the end of the 13th century, grew through the accession of new states and territories during the 14th to 16th centuries.
 The accession of Appenzell in 1513 completed the growth of the Confederacy into the Thirteen Cantons of the early modern period.
 The Valais became an "eternal associate" of the Confederacy in 1529.
-In 1536 the Swiss canton of Berne annexed the Vaud from Savoy.
+In 1536 the Swiss canton of Bern annexed the Vaud from Savoy.

 Geneva had sought alliances with the Swiss Confederacy (in order to defend itself against Savoy) since the early 16th century.
-The conclusion of an eternal treaty with the Protestant cantons Berne and Zürich in 1584 tied Geneva closely to Switzerland, but the Catholic cantons, which had allied themselves with the dukes of Savoy since 1560, opposed the full accession of Geneva as a member of the Confederacy.
+The conclusion of an eternal treaty with the Protestant cantons Bern and Zürich in 1584 tied Geneva closely to Switzerland, but the Catholic cantons, which had allied themselves with the dukes of Savoy since 1560, opposed the full accession of Geneva as a member of the Confederacy.

 In addition to the cantons, the Old Swiss Confederacy had several associated states (Zugewandte Orte), which included the Sieben Zenden (Valais), the Three Leagues (principally present-day Graubünden), and the Imperial Abbey of St. Gall.